 Suffering more expectation and hype than any sequel in the entire franchise has been saddled with, Guardians of the Galaxy Vol. 2 could never hope to top its predecessor.
 The element of genuine surprise was lost.
-We knew these characters now, and unlike the first film, we expected certain things from them.
-And to his credit, writer/director James Gunn, for the most part, delivers, yet again.
+We knew these characters now, and, unlike the first film, we expected certain things from them.
+And to his credit, writer/director James Gunn delivers, yet again.
+Well, almost.

 Visually dazzling and incredibly entertaining, the sequel takes a vastly different approach in terms of its storyline.
-The first film brought the team together.
-The second splits them apart.
+The first film brought the team together, whereas the second splits them apart.
 It’s an admirable departure and one that may have been entirely necessary.
 There’s also far more focus on character here, but it’s at the expense of a truly great plot.
 And the lack of a great villain is the film’s major downfall, particularly given he doesn’t show up until late in the piece.

 Regardless, Chris Pratt sparkles, once again.
 Zoe Saldana is luminous.
 Baby Groot is the cutest damn thing in this entire franchise.
 There are some sublime action pieces throughout.
 The dialogue is just as crackling as the original.
-The ending features perhaps the most emotional moment of the entire Marvel franchise.
+The ending features one of the most emotional moments of the entire Marvel franchise.
 And, of course, we get another wicked and perfectly executed soundtrack.

 Marvel’s most daringly original entry to date, Doctor Strange is unlike anything else in the franchise.
 Much like Ant-Man, this was a character few anticipated to see in a solo film.
 Stephen Strange follows many of the same tropes as fellow Marvel member Tony Stark.
-A conceited playboy suffering a horrible disaster to put him in his place, and consequently flip his world upside down.
-But unlike Stark and his discovery for weapons technology, Strange finds solace in the mystical arts and winds up with a whole host of incredible abilities, including bending the confines of space and time.
+A conceited playboy suffering a horrible disaster to bring him down to earth and consequently flip his world upside down.
+But unlike Stark and his discovery for weapons technology, Strange finds solace in the mystical arts and gifted with a whole host of incredible abilities, including bending the confines of space and time.

 We’re leaving reality far behind in this one, and with it, we get some of the most striking and incredible visual sequences ever seen on film.
 If it weren’t for The Jungle Book, it would have walked home with an Oscar for Best Visual Effects.
 But for all its visual grandeur, it’s still a wonderfully captivating character piece, led by the sublime Benedict Cumberbatch.